Three steps to develop an effective client referral strategy

 Every client’s situation is unique.
 This means that when they are considering later life planning, a ‘one-size fits all’ approach is never going to work.

-You may have clients looking to generate a regular income whilst protecting their capital from Inheritance Tax.
-You might have clients focused on wealth preservation in order to protect their legacy.
 Whatever your clients’ needs, our Inheritance Tax Services offer not only tax efficiency.
 They are also specific to the clients’ specifications whilst keeping them in control of their estate.

 As you develop your referral strategy, our range of Business Relief services can help you support both new and existing clients for generations to come.